6 Little-Known But Effective Methods to Treat Your Heel Pain

 There are many effective ways to treat this condition, and we’ve listed some below.

-If your heel hurts, the best thing you can do is get as much rest as you can.
+If your heel hurts, the best thing you can do is get as much rest as possible.
 Plantar fasciitis is a problem when the feet are used too much.
-Your heel can get inflamed from playing sports, running, walking, or even wearing the wrong shoes daily.
+Your heel can get inflamed from playing sports, running, walking, or wearing the wrong shoes daily.
 By taking a break, your body can focus on healing instead of the tendon.
-This means that you will soon be able to do the things you love without pain.
+This means you will soon be able to do the things you love without pain.

 When you stretch your muscles and tendons, you get more blood to those areas.
 Blood flow is essential for healing injuries because it brings oxygen and nutrients into the body that help it heal.